ionic-team/stencil-site/src/docs/guides/redux.md

 1. Creating a state variable
 2. Mapping that state variable to our redux store
 3. Displaying it in the render function.
+4. Unsubscribing to the state changes when the component unloads.

 > Note that the order you return your variables **does** matter within the mapStateToProps function, they will be mapped in the order you return them.